-Best of 2016: News with all the views
+The top 10 TechCrunch news videos of 2016

 6. Viv AI Assistant

-Viv is a next-gen AI system built by the makers of SIRI.
+Viv is a next-gen AI system built by the makers of Siri.
 Demoed live for the first time

 on stage at TechCrunch’s Disrupt NY conference, Viv can do much more than just answer quick questions.
 Its AI is capable of writing its own code to accomplish tasks its never done before.
 A natural competitor to Siri and Google’s Assistant, Viv was acquired by Samsung i